aZerato/Lite/README.md

 Lite
 ====

-A little project I create for understand Backbone.
+A little project I've created for understand Backbone.
 I use directly 'extend' function from Backbone project.